My favorite gear

 Keyboard (standard, 65% layout):

-Most used headphones nowadays, so I can listen to books or podcasts and still hear the baby.
+Great so I can listen to books or podcasts and still hear what's going on.

 Headphones (noise-cancelling):